-This page documents the various projects related to Greek dialects undertaken by the Laboratory for Greek Dialectology.
-At present, we are engaged in three projects:
+This page documents the various projects related to Greek dialects undertaken by those connected with the Laboratory for Greek Dialectology.
+At present, we are engaged in several projects:

 1. Study of the Greek spoken in southern Albania, especially in town of Himara (Χειμάρρα) and the nearby Greek-speaking villages, in particular Palasa (Παλάσα) and Dhërmi (Δρυμάδες); this project has been undertaken by local members of LGD — Brian Joseph, Christopher Brown, Rexhina Ndoci, and Carly Dickerson — together with colleagues from abroad (Foreign Corresponding Members Alexander Novik, St. Petersburg, Russia; Andrey Sobolev, St. Petersburg, Russia; Aristotle Spirou, Athens, Greece; and Maïlinda Spirou, Athens, Greece: